 Trying to reduce body fat and other weight through various means like calorie reduction and increased calorie burn.

-A set style in an exercise where the weight is gradually lowered to push progressive overload.
+A set style in an exercise that gradually lowers the weight to push progressive overload.

 Form